Race Day Information - Sunday 26 October 2008

 Registration

-• At registration you will receive 2 race numbers, a bike number and a helmet number.
+• At registration you will receive (a) 2 race numbers, (b) 2 number stickers for bike and helmet and a (c) timing chip.

 • Race belts are permitted but you are responsible for ensuring that marshals are able to see your number at all stages of the race.